Fellowship Program Description

-The IACP is the largest law enforcement association in the United States, numbering over 22,000 members, consisting primarily of chiefs or command-level staff from federal, state, county, local, tribal, and private law enforcement agencies.
+The IACP is the largest law enforcement leadership association in the world, numbering over 23,000 members in 100 countries.
+Membership includes principally chiefs, commissioners, directors, sheriffs, command and mid-rank officers from federal, state, county, local, tribal, and all other types of law enforcement agencies.
 Programs and services provided by the IACP to its membership include policy development, legislative support, management studies, training, technical assistance, program development, and research.
-This fellowship program focuses on the area of law enforcement leadership, policy research, and program evaluation.
-Fellows working with the IACP will be assigned to the Research Directorate.
-Under the supervision of the Director of Research, the Fellow will:

-2. review and become familiar with current and emerging law enforcement policy issues,
+- Review and become familiar with current and emerging national and international law enforcement and justice policy issues,

-4. attend various law enforcement policy meetings, and
+- Attend various high level law enforcement and justice policy meetings, and

-5. provide direct support to various law enforcement policy research projects underway at the IACP.
+- Provide direct support to various national and international law enforcement policy or research projects currently underway at the IACP.

-Research and evaluation topics will include violence, police ethics, community policing, performance standards, training, and information technology.
+IACP policy areas of interest include, for example: violence, police leadership models, ethics, community policing, performance standards, training, and information technology.